Fight against dengue needed on emergency basis - PakObserver

 The present spell of rains has increased the threat of dengue larvae, which needed to be tackled on urgent basis as Met office had forecast more rain in the week,he added.

-He directed the officials that anti-dengue regulations be fully implemented and stern action be taken against those failing to comply with the laws.—APP
+He directed the officials that anti-dengue regulations be fully implemented and stern action be taken against those failing to comply with the laws.